usrivastava753/GenAlpha/README.md

 # GenAlpha
 This is First git repository
 <br>
-Author name is Umang Shrivastava
+Author name is Umang mannu